witemple-msft/azure-docs-sdk-node/docs-ref-services/preview/monitor-query-readme.md

 #### Handling the response for Query Logs Batch

-The `queryLogsBatch` API returns the `QueryLogsBatchResult`.
+The `queryLogsBatch` API returns the `LogsQueryBatchResult`.

-Here is a heirarchy of the response:
+Here is a hierarchy of the response:

 ```
-QueryLogsBatchResult
+LogsQueryBatchResult
 |---results (list of following objects)
     |---id
     |---status